fsharp/fsharp/README.md

-This is the F# compiler, core library and core tools (open source edition).
+This is the F# compiler, core library and core tools (open edition).
 It uses the Apache 2.0 license.

-The `master` branch is for the latest version of F# (currently F# 3.0).
+The `master` branch is for the latest version of F# (currently F# 3.1).

 To bootstrap the compiler, binaries built from an earlier version of this project are used.

 ## Requirements

-Requires mono 2.9 or higher.
-Prefer Mono 3.0.
+Requires mono 3.0 or higher.

 On OSX, requires automake 2.69.
 To install from [homebrew](http://mxcl.github.com/homebrew):
 ```